 Dear Patients, Caregivers and Community Members,

-We are pleased to present our ninth Communication on Progress as part of the United Nations Global Compact.
+We are pleased to present our tenth Communication on Progress as part of the United Nations Global Compact.
 Cleveland Clinic shares the UN Global Compact’s principles of human rights, environmental responsibility and corporate integrity.
-This report uses the Global Reporting Initiative’s standard disclosures to measure our performance in these areas and is in accordance with G4 core guidelines.
+This report uses the Global Reporting Initiative’s standards to measure our performance in these areas and is in accordance with core guidelines.

 We are proud to share the information in this year’s Communication on Progress.
 Thank you for your interest.